Fiberglass: Properties

+One notable feature of fiberglass is that the resins used are subject to contraction during the curing process.
+For polyester this contraction is often 5–6%; for epoxy, about 2%.
+Because the fibers do not contract, this differential can create changes in the shape of the part during curing.
+Distortions can appear hours, days, or weeks after the resin has set.
+While this distortion can be minimized by symmetric use of the fibers in the design, a certain amount of internal stress is created; and if it becomes too great, cracks form.

-Types of glass fiber used
+Types

 The most common types of glass fiber used in fiberglass is E-glass, which is alumino-borosilicate glass with less than 1% w/w alkali oxides, mainly used for glass-reinforced plastics.
 Other types of glass used are A-glass (Alkali-lime glass with little or no boron oxide), E-CR-glass (Electrical/Chemical Resistance; alumino-lime silicate with less than 1% w/w alkali oxides, with high acid resistance), C-glass (alkali-lime glass with high boron oxide content, used for glass staple fibers and insulation), D-glass (borosilicate glass, named for its low Dielectric constant), R-glass (alumino silicate glass without MgO and CaO with high mechanical requirements as Reinforcement), and S-glass (alumino silicate glass without CaO but with high MgO content with high tensile strength).

 Pure silica (silicon dioxide), when cooled as fused quartz into a glass with no true melting point, can be used as a glass fiber for fiberglass but has the drawback that it must be worked at very high temperatures.
 In order to lower the necessary work temperature, other materials are introduced as "fluxing agents" (i.e., components to lower the melting point).
 Ordinary A-glass ("A" for "alkali-lime") or soda lime glass, crushed and ready to be remelted, as so-called cullet glass, was the first type of glass used for fiberglass.
 E-glass ("E" because of initial Electrical application), is alkali-free and was the first glass formulation used for continuous filament formation.
 It now makes up most of the fiberglass production in the world, and also is the single largest consumer of boron minerals globally.
 It is susceptible to chloride ion attack and is a poor choice for marine applications.
 S-glass ("S" for "stiff") is used when tensile strength (high modulus) is important and is thus an important building and aircraft epoxy composite (it is called R-glass, "R" for "reinforcement" in Europe).
 C-glass ("C" for "chemical resistance") and T-glass ("T" is for "thermal insulator"—a North American variant of C-glass) are resistant to chemical attack; both are often found in insulation-grades of blown fiberglass.